jhnnsjkbk/jhnnsjkbk.github.io/media.md

 ### Dissertation Award Nomination of VDE ITG (under review)
 My thesis on data-centric AI has been nominated for a VDE ITG dissertation award (currently under review).

-### Disseration Award Nomination of KIT Faculty (under review)
+### Disseration Award Nomination of KIT Faculty
-My thesis on data-centric AI has been nominated for a dissertation award by KIT (currently under review).
+My thesis on data-centric AI has been nominated for a dissertation award by KIT.

 ### Outstanding Dissertation
 I defended my Ph.D. thesis with _summa cum laude_.